 Photo: Martin Sidorjak

-Auger-Aliassime matched against the current wunderkind of men’s tennis, Carlos Alcaraz, was the blockbuster second act of the day.
+Auger-Aliassime matched against the current wunderkind of men’s tennis, Carlos Alcaraz, and it was the blockbuster second act of the day.
 The 19-year-old Spaniard and the 22-year-old Canadian were on their games – although statistically Auger-Aliassime was more dominant in an opening set that featured no break points.
 He had lost only four points in his six service games heading into the tiebreak.
 Then up a mini-break at 2-1, he had what looked to be a forehand sitter for 3-1 but missed it into the net.
 That began a run of six points for Alcaraz who wrapped up the set with a forehand inside/in winner.

 Auger-Aliassime was living dangerously when he faced a break point trailing 3-2 in the second set but saved it with a bold forehand swing volley winner.